 Some features that are increasingly troublesome to manage are the pin-block, bridge design, and bass strings.
 It is getting next to impossible to finesse the pins for fine tuning.

-The bass strings are starting to deaden off due to wire fatigue and the bridge design causes difficulties in rendering the strings.
+The bass strings are starting to deaden off due to wire fatigue, and the bridge design, cause difficulties in rendering the strings.